I did then what I knew how to do. Now that I know better, I do better ― Maya Angelou

-Jessica is currently in network with BCBSIL PPO, Blue Choice, United Healthcare and Cigna.
+Jessica is currently in network with Aetna, BCBSIL PPO, Blue Choice, United Healthcare and Cigna.
 She is also offering self-pay and can also provide a SuperBill if requested.

-I have an eclectic theoretical approach, sampling bits and pieces from multiple theories.
+I have an eclectic therapeutic style, sampling bits and pieces from multiple theories.
 As we work together, I customize my approach to fit your needs depending on your preferences and goals.
-I tend to utilize aspects of Person-Centered Therapy, Cognitive Behavioral Therapy, Dialectical Behavioral Therapy, and Internal Family Systems.
+I also believe humor is essential to keep us going sometimes.
+Theoretically, I utilize aspects of Person-Centered Therapy, Cognitive Behavioral Therapy, Dialectical Behavioral Therapy, and Internal Family Systems.
 That might seem like a whole lot of nothing to you, so let me clarify-

 Person-Centered Therapy (PCT) is a client-centered approach in which the client takes the lead.
 Therapists following a person-centered approach provide a nonjudgmental and comfortable place for clients to process their thoughts and feelings.